leucos/leucos.github.io/_posts/2015-03-15-testing-ansible-roles-part-2.md

 This test file is simply a bash script, in whch we include some RoleSpec files to get ccess to its DSL.

-Let's start with a simple one.
+Let's start with a simple one, and create `tests/ansible-nginx/test` with the followjng content:

 {% highlight bash %}
 #!/bin/bash